Manon of the Spring (1952 film): Part two: Ugolin

-A delirious Ugolin wanders through the hills; he has visions of the hunchback and his family as they carried water for their farm.
-The villagers decide to visit Ugolin so he can formalize the restitution of the farm to Manon.
-After getting to Ugolin's home, they find his written confession, then Ugolin himself who has committed suicide by hanging.
-The villagers visit Manon to inform her that Ugolin is dead and that he has transferred the farm to her by will.
-They ask her to come to the procession.
-The schoolteacher later talks to Manon and persuades her to renounce her vengeance against the village.
-They both go to the crevice and unplug the spring.
+A delirious Ugolin wanders through the hills, haunted by visions of the hunchback and his family carrying water for their farm.
+Meanwhile, the villagers decide to visit Ugolin to formalize the restitution of the property to Manon.
+Upon arriving at his home, they discover a written confession, followed by Ugolin himself, who has committed suicide by hanging.
+The villagers then visit Manon to inform her of Ugolin's death and to explain that he bequeathed the farm to her in his will.
+They invite her to attend the upcoming procession.
+Afterward, the schoolteacher speaks with Manon, persuading her to abandon her vengeance against the community.
+Together, they go to the hillside crevice and unplug the spring.

-The next day, during the procession, the fountain starts giving off water again.
-The priest praises the Lord for this miracle.
-Later on, Manon sells Ugolin's carnation harvest to another farmer.
-After realizing that the farm will make her wealthy, she discusses her future with the schoolteacher; she says she will use the money to give her father a proper tomb, and to care for her mother.
-Their conversation is interrupted by the Mayor who has come to propose that the villagers renovate the old presbytery for Manon to live in; he leaves upon realizing that he is intruding.
-The schoolteacher declares his love to Manon.
+The next day, during the procession, the fountain begins flowing once more.
+The priest praises the Lord for the miracle.
+Later, Manon sells Ugolin's remaining carnation harvest to another farmer.
+Realizing the farm will bring her financial independence, she discusses her future with the schoolteacher, sharing her plans to use the money to care for her mother and build a proper tomb for her father.
+Their conversation is interrupted by the Mayor, who arrives to propose that the village renovate the old presbytery for her to live in, though he quickly departs upon realizing he is intruding.
+Left alone again, the schoolteacher declares his love to Manon.